1. What is Pay As You Earn (PAYE)?

 The term "emoluments" means total earnings of an employee from employment.
 These include wages, salaries, overtime, leave pay, commissions, fees, bonuses, gratuities and any other payments from employment or office.
 (Section 2 of IT Act).

 Under the PAYE system, the amount of tax which the employer deducts from any pay depends on:

 a) The employee’s total gross pay

 b) The applicable tax rates; and

-c) Statutory deductions (contributions to an allowable Pension Scheme, e.g. NAPSA) up to K255.00 or the actual 15% of the gross salary, whichever is lower.
+c) statutory deductions (contributions to an allowable Pension Scheme, e.g. NAPSA) up to K255, 000.00, or the actual 15% of the gross salary whichever is lower.

-An employee with a gross pay of K12, 000.00 / month in January 2013, which is month 1 under the Tax Tables, the tax will be calculated as follows;
+For an employee with a gross pay of K14, 000.00 / month in January 2016 - which is month 1 under the Tax Tables - tax will be calculated as follows:

 a) Calculation of Taxable Pay K